Medicare in North Carolina

 What is Medicare Advantage?

 Since Medicare Advantage plans are offered by private insurers, plan availability varies from one area to another.
-There are Medicare Advantage plans in all 100 counties in North Carolina for 2023, but plan availability ranges from 13 plans in Onslow County, to 51 plans in Guilford County.2
+There are Medicare Advantage plans in all counties in North Carolina for 2025, but plan availability ranges from 8 plans in Carteret County, to 60 plans in Forsyth County.2 In total, there are 163 Medicare Advantage plans available in North Carolina for 2025.8

 As of 2018, a little more than a third of all Medicare beneficiaries nationwide were enrolled in Medicare Advantage plans, and North Carolina’s Medicare Advantage enrollment was very much in line with the national average, with 33% of the state’s Medicare beneficiaries covered by Advantage plans.